- While they may not have been perfect before the work, in many cases, they are far worse afterwards.

 - Do common cases become conventionalized as new senses for the words involved?

-Middle English: from Old French cas, from Latin casus 'fall', related to cadere 'to fall'; sense 4 directly from Latin, translating Greek ptōsis, literally 'fall'.
+Middle English: from Old French cas, from Latin casus 'fall', related to cadere 'to fall'; in sense 4 directly from Latin, translating Greek ptōsis, literally 'fall'.

 as the case may be